ooni/gatherings/internal/2017-10-montreal/measurement-kit.md

 	* Add support for HTTP2 (will use existing libraries)

-	* Integrate CRS as a DNS engine (will enable to craft and send our own packets, so very low level)
+	* Integrate c-ares as a DNS engine (will enable to craft and send our own packets, so very low level)

 	* Possibility to collect the TLS Hello (initial handshake of TLS) -- we need it to understand if there is SNI censorship